Kastriot Imeri

-Kastriot Imeri (born 27 June 2000) is a Swiss professional footballer who plays as a midfielder for Swiss Super League club BSC Young Boys and the Switzerland national team.
+Kastriot Imeri (born 27 June 2000) is a Swiss professional footballer who plays as a midfielder for Swiss Super League club Thun on loan from Young Boys, and the Switzerland national team.

 Career

 Imeri joined Servette's youth academy from FC Meyrin.
 At only 16 years of age, he debuted in the first team on 6 March 2017 in a 1-0 away victory over Le Mont in the Swiss Challenge League.
 From the following season onward, he fully joined the first team.
 He shot his first goal in a 4-0 victory over FC Aarau on 24 February 2018.
 He accompanied his team to promotion to the Swiss Super League as Challenge League champions in the 2018-19 season.

 In the 2021-22 season, his final season at Servette, he scored the most goals for his team with eleven goals in 26 games, the eight most of the entire league.

-On 16 August 2022, despite lucrative interest from foreign leagues, he signed a four-year deal with fellow Swiss Super League side BSC Young Boys for a record 3.5m CHF.
+On 16 August 2022, despite lucrative interest from foreign leagues, he signed a four-year deal with fellow Swiss Super League side BSC Young Boys for a Swiss record transfer fee 3.5m CHF.
+On 6 November 2024, Imeri scored his debut goal in the UEFA Champions League in a 2-1 defeat against Shakhtar Donetsk.

+On 14 August 2025, Imeri was loaned by Thun, with an option to buy.